maximstr/arjs-demo/README.md

 $(+++++)

 - refactoring of main AR
-- load object with materials
+  + simplify to one marker
-- loaded json with parameters (marker-id <-> model-url etc)
+  - change OOP model (no call etc)
-- add more then one model and bind models with maker-id
+  - all options as arguments (firstly js only format)

-- improve AR quality (fake)
+  - add more then one marker support (lazy loading)
-- get distance between two models
+  - improve AR quality (smooth show&hide, get rid of jumps)

-- smooth show&hide of models
+- get distance between models